The Voice of Poland season 10

-The Voice of Poland (season 10) began airing on 7 September 2019 on TVP 2.
+The tenth season of The Voice of Poland began airing on 7 September 2019 on TVP 2.
 It aired on Saturdays at 20:05 and 21:10.

 For the second season in a row the coaching lineup was changed heavily with only Michał Szpak remaining as a coach for his third consecutive season.
 After only a year off Tomson & Baron returned for their eighth season while the other two coaches Kamil Bednarek and Margaret debuted on the show.

 Alicja Szemplińska won the competition, marking Tomson & Baron's first win as a coach.

 Coaches and hosts

 On July 9, 2019, it was announced that Mam talent! runner-up Kamil Bednarek would become a new coach and the first coach to be announced for season 10.
 A week later, along with the announcement of the jury for The Voice Kids and The Voice Senior, it was confirmed that Margaret would also be joining the show as a new coach, alongside returning coaches Michał Szpak and Tomson & Baron.
 Meanwhile, Marcelina Zawadzka replaced Barbara Kurdej-Szatan as the show's new host, alongside returning presenter Tomasz Kammel and Maciej Musiał.